Activity note: Should be able to get on & off bus; please let us know beforehand if bus with lift is needed.

-Activity note: Should be able to get in and out of a rubber raft; sit for up to two hours on a raft seat with no back; would not mind using primitive facilities during the day
+Activity note: Should be able to get in and out of a rubber raft; sit for up to two hours on a raft seat with no back, Walk for 1/2 hour on roadway.

-Dinner: Dinner @ the Skillet Restaurant @ the Folk Center
+Dinner: Dinner at the Skillet Restaurant at the Ozark Folk Center State Park.